cogdog/splotbox/README.md

 Check **Enable Comments on Items**  to add a standard blog comment field at the bottom of all published items.

-Set **Allow Media Uploads** to `no` to remove the form field for uploading media (if you prefer all media items to come from external URLs).

 ![](images/description-settings.jpg)